Sebssekk/AWSArchitectDemos/README.md

 $ cdk destroy --all
 ```

-Moreover some resources were created during module 3 and module 6. **Remember to clean them!**
+Any other resource created manually during the course (like in [Module 1 examples](./mod01-aws_interaction/README.md)) won't be seen by cdk and you'll need to delete them manually.

-Any other resource created manually during the course won't be seen by cdk and you'll need to delete them manually
+⚠️⚠️⚠️ **Remember to clean them!** ⚠️⚠️⚠️